Above the Line (ATL), Below the Line (BTL), & Through the Line (TTL) Marketing

 Advantages of Above the line marketing

-Above the line advertising mediums have a wide (national/international) reach.
+- Wider Reach: Above the line advertising mediums have a wide (national/international) reach.

-The mediums like TV and radio use audio-visuals which have a better connect with the audience.
+- Better Connect with the audience: The mediums like TV and radio use audio-visuals which have a better connect with the audience.

-Media advertising is a crucial tool in defining and realizing brand identity.
+- Brand Building: Media advertising is a crucial tool in defining and realizing brand identity.
 A brand is built by the customers.
 The role of marketers in brand building is to reach as many prospective customers as they can and communicate to them about the brand and its benefits creatively.
 Above the line marketing, hence, plays an integral role when it comes to brand building.

 Below the Line

-Below-the-line advertising (often referred as Below the Line promotion/ Below the Line marketing / BTL marketing / BTL advertising) consists of very specific, memorable and direct advertising activities focused on targeted groups of consumers.
+Below-the-line advertising (often referred to as Below the Line promotion/ Below the Line marketing / BTL marketing / BTL advertising) consists of very specific, memorable and direct advertising activities focused on targeted groups of consumers.
 Often known as direct marketing strategies, below the line strategies focus more on conversions than on building the brand.

 To make it simpler –